cocos-creator/docs-3d-deprecated/en/editor/publish/build-open-data-context.md

     ![](./build-open-data-context/generate-template.png)

-3. After the build is complete, click the **Open** button at the end of **Buid Path**, you'll see an **openDataContext** folder (e.g. `build/wechatgame/openDataContext`), which is an **Open Data Context** project template built into Cocos Creator, in the distribution folder of the corresponding game platform.
+3. After the build is complete, click the **Folder Icon** button at the end of **Buid Path**, you'll see an **openDataContext** folder (e.g. `build/wechatgame/openDataContext`), which is an **Open Data Context** project template built into Cocos Creator, in the distribution folder of the corresponding game platform.

     ![](./build-open-data-context/build-output.png)

     Developers can customize the required **Open Data Context** content based on this template, and the customization methods are described below.
-When built again, if the **openDataContext** folder exists in the `build` directory, it will be skipped directly and the developer does not have to worry about the customized open data context being overwritten.
+When built again, if the **openDataContext** folder exists in the `build` directory, it will be skipped directly and the developer does not have to worry about the customized **Open Data Context Project** being overwritten.

 4. Open the build distribution (e.g. `build/wechatgame`) using the developer tool of the corresponding mini game platformer to open the mini-game project to view the **Open Data Context** content.

     ![](./build-open-data-context/show-in-devtool.png)

-    **Note**: In the **Open Data Context** of **Baidu** platform, since the image can only load player avatars returned from Baidu, the local avatar image may not be loaded in the generated template project.
+    > **Note**: In the **Open Data Context** of **Baidu** platform, since the image can only load player avatars returned from Baidu, the local avatar image may not be loaded in the generated template project.

 ## Customization on Open Data Context Project